 Low Potassium Foods

-The stage 5 kidney disease diet plan also includes low potassium foods.
+The stage 5 kidney disease diet plan should include plenty of low potassium foods.

 There are many options of low potassium foods among fruits, vegetables, dairy, protein foods, grain, and beverages.

 - Collard Greens